c0rmac/cormac.github.io/_i18n/en/_pages/cv.md

 * Applied Statistics, Data Analytics & Machine Learning qualifications.
 * Bilingual in English and Irish.
 * Asked in 2014 by Minster for Training & Skills Ciarán Cannon to be a founding member of the Digital Youth Council.
-  * Subsequently received an award for Youngest & Most Influential student in STEM presented by Ciarán Cannon.

 * Interests include traveling, reading, hiking and learning foreign languages.